-I enjoyed panoramic views of the Moy estuary as it enters Killala Bay and stopped off along the way to visit some of the best preserved monasteries from Ireland’s ancient past.
+I enjoyed panoramic views of the Moy estuary as it enters Killala Bay and stopped off along the way to visit some of the best-preserved monasteries from Ireland’s ancient past.

-It passes under one of the two remaining railway bridges.
-There is a second railway bridge still standing in Killala, but it is not part of the trail.
+The trail is a journey through the history of this part of North Mayo and passes under one of the two remaining railway bridges.
+There is a second railway bridge still standing nearer Killala, but it is not part of the trail.

-The close proximity of six well preserved monastic settlements gives the trail its name, The Monasteries of the Moy Greenway.
+The close proximity of six well-preserved monastic settlements gives the trail its name, The Monasteries of the Moy Greenway.

 Old Railway Bridges